kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - stores texts, button labels and design parameters;
 - published separately from `CookiePolicyRevision`;
 - editable via the admin panel without storing arbitrary HTML or JavaScript;
-- allows you to release new editions of the appearance regardless of the editions Cookie Policy
+- lets you release new appearance revisions independently of the cookie policy revisions.

-This means that the banner design and banner texts are considered part of versioned configuration, and not “hardwired” into the template forever.
+This means that the banner design and banner texts are considered part of the versioned configuration, and not “hardwired” into the template forever.

 ## What can be changed without editing the code